 To achieve my professional aspirations to create a platform that financially supports and builds MSMEs, I realize I need to obtain fundamental knowledge of economics, which covers how the market system works, and the financial skills to perform a portfolio analysis.
 As a result, I have looked for other opportunities to understand more about the financial industry.
 In my junior year, I entered the capital market by interning at the Investment Banking division of a leading brokerage firm in Indonesia.
 During this internship, I helped the team advise a state-owned enterprise for a potential acquisition.
 I collected historical financial data–long-term plans and industry projections–to build financial projections and perform pre-acquisition feasibility studies on the target company.
 I also gathered legal and tax considerations to create an optimal deal structure.
 From this, I got to work on projects involving some of the largest companies in Indonesia and gain skills in corporate valuations, financial modeling, and deal structuring.

-After graduating, I worked as a forensics consultant at PwC and served clients from various sectors.
+After graduating, I worked as a forensics consultant at PricewaterhouseCoopers (PwC) and served clients from various sectors.
 In one of my projects, I represented a buy-side multinational company during the due diligence process for an ongoing acquisition deal.
 By reviewing transactions of the target company, I managed to identify potential fraudulent transactions, with signs of bribery and corruption, resulting in questionable outstanding receivables.
 I collected evidence indicating that these transactions were conducted with related parties of the target company (i.e. affiliates, subsidiaries, sister companies) and there were no supporting documents to ensure a transparent and fair business practice in selecting the companies as a subcontractor.
 Our team’s findings ended up halting the acquisition plan and prevented over US$50 million potential financial losses for the acquiring company.
 My experience in PwC has equipped me with strong quantitative skills, a structured and analytical thought process, and great attention to detail, all of which will allow me to thrive in my postgraduate studies.

-Plans for Postgraduate Studies
+[#6]

 Despite already taking finance courses during and after my undergraduate studies, there are areas that I want to study further in corporate finance, such as capital structure and valuation of assets.
 Obtaining knowledge in these areas will allow me to have technical financial knowledge that will be central in analyzing the finances of businesses.
 With a stronger knowledge in finance obtained from pursuing a postgraduate degree, I will be able to manage the finances of my future venture capital and my investment portfolio in MSMEs, evaluate the potentials and finances of MSMEs that I invest in, as well as assist them in accordance with the condition and prospects of their business model.